Donald-Watts/Ontos-AI/README.md

-# Go use the demo.
-It's a FREE fraction of Ontos AI and delivers everytime:
-ideaphase.app
+# I built and shipped a live demo ideaphase.app that calculates deterministic weights for text documents so language models can find and reason through information without chaos.
+It’s a working fragment of a much larger system I call Ontos AI XRC, a local-first AI operating layer that learns and orchestrates workflows in real time.

 A one pager...
 Updates to this project are ungoing.
 Ontos AI-XRC is here.
 Thank you for your patence.